ingararntzen/timingdocs/docs/source/events.rst

 It is also possible to control the value of the ``this`` object during event callback execution.
-This is particularly useful when the callback handler is a class method, thus the callback handler must be invoked with ``this`` being the class instance.
-There are at least three ways to fix this.
+This is particularly useful when the callback handler is a class method, thus the callback handler must be invoked with ``this`` set to the class instance.
+There are at least three ways to achieve this.

-One approach is to wrap the event handler in a function, which explicitly invokes the event handler with the correct ``this`` object.
+One approach is to wrap the event handler in a function which explicitly invokes the event handler with the correct ``this`` object.

 ..  code-block:: javascript